Key Person Term Life Insurance

 - Provide a respectable buyout for the heirs of a business partner and possibly fund a PR strategy to reassure stakeholders and clients

 - Fund a buy-sell or buyout agreement that outlines what is to happen if a co-owner dies (often recommended by succession experts)

-When considering Key Person life insurance and/or a buy-sell arrangement, you should discuss these issues with your legal counsel and your accountants.
+When considering Key Person Term Life Insurance and/or a buy-sell agreement, always consult your legal counsel and accountant.